Reinsurers design tailored deals in search of higher returns

 The reinsurer has committed $250 million in annual R&D spending to develop advanced risk models that help it to estimate risks ranging from the potential cost of heavy rainfall in Malaysia through to predicting what might become the industry's next 'asbestos'.

-These modeling tools also enable Swiss Re to construct specialized deals to help a customer estimate exposure and locate new risks, protect against earnings volatility and free up capital to pay dividends or buy back shares.
+These modelling tools also enable Swiss Re to construct specialised deals to help a customer estimate exposure and locate new risks, protect against earnings volatility and free up capital to pay dividends or buy back shares.

 "It's not something you simply take off the shelf and apply to a particular situation," Ojeisekhoba said.